If you're house hunting, it's important to know the difference between mortgage prequalification and preapproval.

-Know your credit score
+- Know your credit score

-Understand your debt-to-income ratio
+2. Understand your debt-to-income ratio

 Although other factors affect your credit score, one of the most important things that will determine how much, if any, money a lender is willing to give you is your debt-to-income ratio (DTI).
 You can calculate your debt-to-income ratio by dividing your debt payments by your gross income.

 Once you’ve reviewed your credit score and debt-to-income ratio, begin putting your paperwork together.
-Set up a digital folder on your computer or keep a manila folder in a safe place.
+Set up a digital folder on your computer or keep a paper folder in a safe place.
 You’ll want to have the following documents on hand: